ajeyprasand/Kaiburr_Assessment/Task_4/Readme.md

-# Creating a Automated CI-CD pipeline using github,jekins and sonarqube
+# Automated CI/CD Pipeline Documentation
 ## Project Repository
 This CI/CD pipeline is implemented for the project hosted on GitHub.
 The repository link is https://github.com/ajeyprasand/Kaiburr_Assessment_Task_4/